Newell Brands Inc. (NASDAQ:NWL) Shares Sold by Price T Rowe Associates Inc. MD

-Price T Rowe Associates Inc. MD cut its position in shares of Newell Brands Inc. (NASDAQ:NWL) by 7.9% in the 1st quarter, according to the company in its most recent disclosure with the SEC.
+Price T Rowe Associates Inc. MD trimmed its stake in Newell Brands Inc. (NASDAQ:NWL) by 7.9% in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 647,941 shares of the company’s stock after selling 55,600 shares during the quarter.
-Price T Rowe Associates Inc. MD owned 0.15% of Newell Brands worth $17,352,000 as of its most recent filing with the SEC.
+Price T Rowe Associates Inc. MD owned approximately 0.15% of Newell Brands worth $17,352,000 at the end of the most recent quarter.

-Other hedge funds have also recently modified their holdings of the company.
-First National Bank of South Miami acquired a new position in Newell Brands during the first quarter worth $28,000.
-Parkside Financial Bank & Trust raised its holdings in Newell Brands by 344.2% during the first quarter.
-Parkside Financial Bank & Trust now owns 1,066 shares of the company’s stock worth $29,000 after purchasing an additional 826 shares during the last quarter.
-CX Institutional raised its holdings in Newell Brands by 190.0% during the first quarter.
-CX Institutional now owns 1,279 shares of the company’s stock worth $34,000 after purchasing an additional 838 shares during the last quarter.
-Fieldpoint Private Securities LLC acquired a new position in Newell Brands during the first quarter worth $38,000.
-Finally, O Shaughnessy Asset Management LLC raised its holdings in Newell Brands by 445.8% during the first quarter.
-O Shaughnessy Asset Management LLC now owns 1,419 shares of the company’s stock worth $38,000 after purchasing an additional 1,159 shares during the last quarter.
-85.26% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Captrust Financial Advisors raised its holdings in shares of Newell Brands by 17.5% in the first quarter.
+Captrust Financial Advisors now owns 524,172 shares of the company’s stock worth $14,037,000 after acquiring an additional 77,881 shares during the last quarter.
+Janus Henderson Group PLC raised its holdings in shares of Newell Brands by 12.9% in the first quarter.
+Janus Henderson Group PLC now owns 3,761,314 shares of the company’s stock worth $100,728,000 after acquiring an additional 431,071 shares during the last quarter.
+Nuveen Asset Management LLC raised its holdings in shares of Newell Brands by 36.8% in the first quarter.
+Nuveen Asset Management LLC now owns 9,906,743 shares of the company’s stock worth $265,303,000 after acquiring an additional 2,666,132 shares during the last quarter.
+Andra AP fonden raised its holdings in shares of Newell Brands by 21.2% in the first quarter.
+Andra AP fonden now owns 458,800 shares of the company’s stock worth $12,287,000 after acquiring an additional 80,100 shares during the last quarter.
+Finally, Atom Investors LP purchased a new stake in shares of Newell Brands in the first quarter valued at $451,000.
+85.26% of the stock is owned by institutional investors.

+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, June 15th.
+Shareholders of record on Monday, May 31st were paid a dividend of $0.23 per share.
+This represents a $0.92 dividend on an annualized basis and a dividend yield of 3.37%.
+The ex-dividend date was Thursday, May 27th.
+Newell Brands’s dividend payout ratio is presently 51.40%.

 In other Newell Brands news, CFO Christopher H. Peterson sold 39,378 shares of the business’s stock in a transaction dated Friday, May 7th.
 The stock was sold at an average price of $29.30, for a total transaction of $1,153,775.40.
-Following the completion of the sale, the chief financial officer now owns 113,101 shares of the company’s stock, valued at $3,313,859.30.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-0.58% of the stock is currently owned by insiders.
+Following the transaction, the chief financial officer now owns 113,101 shares in the company, valued at $3,313,859.30.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Insiders own 0.58% of the company’s stock.

-Newell Brands (NASDAQ:NWL) last announced its quarterly earnings data on Thursday, April 29th.
-The company reported $0.30 EPS for the quarter, beating the Zacks’ consensus estimate of $0.13 by $0.17.
-The business had revenue of $2.29 billion during the quarter, compared to the consensus estimate of $2.07 billion.
-Newell Brands had a return on equity of 22.60% and a net margin of 6.11%.
-The business’s revenue for the quarter was up 21.3% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.09 earnings per share.
-Research analysts forecast that Newell Brands Inc. will post 1.74 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, June 15th.
-Shareholders of record on Monday, May 31st were given a dividend of $0.23 per share.
-This represents a $0.92 dividend on an annualized basis and a yield of 3.37%.
-The ex-dividend date was Thursday, May 27th.
-Newell Brands’s dividend payout ratio (DPR) is presently 51.40%.

-NWL has been the subject of several research reports.
-TheStreet raised Newell Brands from a “c+” rating to a “b” rating in a report on Friday, April 30th.
-Morgan Stanley set a $27.10 price target on Newell Brands and gave the stock a “neutral” rating in a report on Thursday, July 15th.
-UBS Group assumed coverage on Newell Brands in a report on Wednesday, June 23rd.
-They issued a “buy” rating and a $33.00 price target for the company.
-JPMorgan Chase & Co. boosted their price target on Newell Brands from $26.00 to $28.00 and gave the stock a “neutral” rating in a report on Friday, April 16th.
-Finally, Truist boosted their price target on Newell Brands from $30.00 to $35.00 in a report on Monday, May 3rd.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating, five have issued a buy rating and one has given a strong buy rating to the company.
-The company currently has a consensus rating of “Buy” and an average target price of $26.59.
+A number of brokerages have recently commented on NWL.
+UBS Group began coverage on Newell Brands in a research report on Wednesday, June 23rd.
+They issued a “buy” rating and a $33.00 price objective for the company.
+Truist lifted their price objective on Newell Brands from $30.00 to $35.00 in a research report on Monday, May 3rd.
+TheStreet raised Newell Brands from a “c+” rating to a “b” rating in a research report on Friday, April 30th.
+Zacks Investment Research raised Newell Brands from a “hold” rating to a “buy” rating and set a $30.00 price objective for the company in a research report on Wednesday, May 5th.
+Finally, Morgan Stanley set a $27.10 price objective on Newell Brands and gave the company a “neutral” rating in a research report on Thursday, July 15th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating, five have given a buy rating and one has issued a strong buy rating to the company’s stock.
+Newell Brands presently has a consensus rating of “Buy” and an average target price of $26.59.

 About Newell Brands